 November 2023 was the Taylor Swift month for me as I had a chance to go watch her concert movie - The Eras Tour.
-When I first heard about it, I thought it would be some kind of documentary where she talked about her struggles behind the scenes, her overall success and how proud she is of herself and her team.
+When I first heard about it, I thought it would be some kind of documentary where she talked about her struggles behind the scenes, her overall success and how proud she was of herself and her team.
 However, when I got to watch it, I was in total awe because it was the whole concert itself.
 It lasted three hours with no real filler dialogue.
-If anything, there were just a few moments where she spoke well-versed sentences to transition smoothly to the next era, which truly impressed me.
+If anything, there were just a few moments where she made well-versed remarks to guide the audience through the next eras, which truly impressed me.

-In April 2024, I suddenly got interested in learning Korean.
-So, I spent the past year intensively consuming K-drama OSTs to get exposed to Korean, besides binge-watching K-dramas.
-After a year of basically resetting my Youtube algorithms (it’s all Korean songs now), recently, I have found comfort back in my first love - English.
-No one else but Taylor Swift, specifically the album Lover, has lighted my “way back home”.
+In April 2024, I was suddenly drawn to learning Korean.
+So, I spent the past year intensively consuming K-drama OSTs to get exposed to the Korean language, besides binge-watching K-dramas.
+After a year of basically resetting my Youtube algorithms (it’s all Korean content now), recently, I have found comfort back in my first love - English.
+No one else but Taylor Swift, specifically the album Lover, has lit my “way back home”.
 While continuously, mindlessly streaming the album, I realized how much I loved some lines of it, and how much The Eras Tour healed parts of me that I couldn’t unpack on my own.
 So today, I decided to write about the lyrics that healed me during the concert and afterwards.

 “You play stupid games, you win stupid prizes.”